From Weibel seeds to collisionless dynamos beyond pair-plasmas: Introduction

 In this paper we use the 10-moment solver of \gkyl\footnote{\url{https://github.com/ammarhakim/gkeyll}} \citep{Wang_2015,Wang_2020} to perform 3D simulations of forced turbulence at a mass-ratio where ion and electron processes are significantly decoupled, which incorporate both the electron Weibel instability and the dynamo phases of magnetic field generation.
 The 10-moment solver of \gkyl evolves the full pressure tensor, thereby retaining relevant pressure anisotropy driven instabilities of high-beta plasmas, including the Weibel instability in the non-magnetized case.
 In addition, being implicit permits stepping over unimportant spatiotemporal scales, such as the Debye scale, allowing a larger flexibility in exploring various plasma parameter regimes.
 When the electron pressure isotropization by the heat flux closure is weak, our simulation results are qualitatively similar to previous kinetic simulations in pair plasmas, apart from electrons and ions playing separate roles here.
 When the electron pressure is more strongly driven towards isotropy, the results align better with expectations from magnetohydrodynamics.

 The article is organized as follows: After describing the numerical model in Sec.~\ref{sec:tenmom}, and defining effective Reynolds numbers in the absence of explicit viscosity and resistivity in Sec.~\ref{sec:reynolds}, we describe the simulation settings in Sec.~\ref{sec:settings} and briefly comment on Weibel instabilities in our context in Sec.~\ref{sec:weibel}.
 The results of our baseline case are presented in Sec.~\ref{sec:baseline}, then we discuss a scan of electron pressure isotropization in Sec.~\ref{sec:k0escan}.
 Finally we summarize and discuss our results in Sec.~\ref{sec:conclusions}.
+We provide additional details on the Weibel instability in the 10-moment fluid model in Appendix~\ref{app:weibel}, and discuss the evolution of pressure anisotropy in our simulations in Appendix~\ref{brazil}.